Riksarkivet/FormatE/interlaced.md

 | incorrect  | [Intra-frame](intra-frame.md)

 ## image frame
-An interlaced image frame consists of two fields.
-One field contains the even rows of the image frame, while the other field contains the odd rows of the image frame.
-The fields together compose the image frame.
+An interlaced video frame consists of two fields.
+One field contains the even rows of the video frame, while the other field contains the odd rows of the video frame.
+The fields together compose the video frame.